+- price growth. - for a deposit.

-- 1 The flow of home loan finance into housing markets is a critical determinant of housing price growth. - 2 Prospective home owners face significant upfront costs, including the requirement to save for a deposit. - 3 Housing market outcomes are therefore linked both to finance markets, and to the conditions that determine how quickly prospective home owners can enter the market. - 4 Investment in housing also involves a trade-off, and particularly so if savers are encouraged to divert funds from other investments in order to enter home ownership earlier than envisaged.
+1 The flow of home loan finance into housing markets is a critical determinant of housing

+2 Prospective home owners face significant upfront costs, including the requirement to save

+3 Housing market outcomes are therefore linked both to finance markets, and to the conditions that determine how quickly prospective home owners can enter the market.

+4 Investment in housing also involves a trade-off, and particularly so if savers are encouraged to divert funds from other investments in order to enter home ownership earlier than envisaged.